siriusb-org/siriusb-org.github.io/about.md

 title: About
 ---

 **SIRIUS B** stands for **Sharing Inclusive Research Instruction for Underrepresented Students' Benefit**, both figuratively as the driving force behind the organization and literally as, like many names in astronomy, **SIRIUS B** is an acronym.
-And, like many of those acronyms, is actually a "backronym", as a nod to Sirius B, the white dwarf companion of the dog star that was discovered with the telescope lens in Northwestern University's Dearborn Observatory.
+And, like many of those acronyms, it's actually a "backronym", as a nod to Sirius B, the white dwarf companion of the dog star that was discovered with the telescope lens in Northwestern University's Dearborn Observatory.
 Dearborn has played a crucial role in the pilot of Stellar STEM Weekends, one of our core programs.

 More information about the Stellar STEM Weekends and our other programs can be accessed [here](https://siriusb.org/programming).